lawrennd/old_talks/_data-science/includes/data-readiness-levels.md

 * visualisations.
 * exploratory data analysis
 * noise characterisation.
+}
+\newslide{Grade B Checks}
+\slides{
 * Missing values.
-* Schema alignment, record linkage, data fusion?
+* Schema alignment, record linkage, data fusion
+* Example:
-* Example, was a column or columns accidentally perturbed (e.g. through a sort operation that missed one or more columns)?
+    * Was a column or columns accidentally perturbed (e.g. through a sort operation that missed one or more columns)?
 Or was a [gene name accidentally converted to a date](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)?
+}

+\notes{The need for Grade B emerges due to the fundamental change in the availability of data.
+Classically, the scientific question came first, and the data came later.
+This is still the approach in a randomized control trial, e.g. in A/B testing or clinical trials for drugs.
+Today data is being laid down by happenstance, and the question we wish to ask about the data often comes after the data has been created.
+The Grade B of data readiness ensures thought can be put into data quality *before* the question is defined.
+It is this work that is reusable across multiple teams.
+It is these processes that the team which is *standing up* the data must deliver.}

+\newslide{Grade B Transition}
+\slides{
-* At the end of Grade B, ready to define a candidate question, the context, load into OpenML}
+* At the end of Grade B, ready to define a *task*, or *question*
+* Compare with classical statistics:
+    * *Classically*: question is first data comes later.
+	* *Today*: data is first question comes later.
+}

+\newslide{Data First}
+\slides{
+In a *data first* company teams own their data quality issues at least as far as grade B1.
+}

 \subsection{Usability: Grade A}
 \slides{
-* The usability of data
+* The *usability* of data
     * Grade A is about data in context.
 * Consider appropriateness of a given data set to answer a particular question or to be subject to a particular analysis.
-* Data integration?
-* At the end of Grade A it's ready for data platforms such as RAMP, Kaggle, define a *task* in OpenML.}
+}

 \notes{Once the validity of the data is determined, the data set can be considered for use in a particular task.
 This stage of data readiness is more akin to what machine learning scientists are used to doing in Universities.
 Bringing an algorithm to bear on a well understood data set.